VIPAAR/flowered/README.md

 # We will generate a map, and put this under the `:req` key
 #
 # Note: it is important to use `charlist` for keys, or any templates
-#  that mustache will not work!
+#  that use mustache will not work!
 request_object = (%{
       String.to_charlist("body") => body,
       String.to_charlist("params") => strings_to_lists(path_params),